 To read more about other developments in New York, click here.

 As part of the complaint, the NYCLU included the testimony and photographs of Barry Alan Krisberg, an expert in prison conditions from the University of California.
 Krisberg said the area where youth are house in solitary confinement, known as “the box,” were inhumane and dangerous.
 The NYCLU argues that solitary confinement violates children’s constitutional rights and that the county school district is violating the their right to an education while they are held at the Justice Center.
 Read the complaint and the NYCLU press releases from September 2016 and January 2017.

 On January 3, 2017, the United States Department of Justice filed a statement of interest in the case, supporting the NYCLU’s position that even brief periods of solitary confinement is dangerous and harmful for youth.
 The Justice Department’s statement of interest in a lawsuit where the United States is not a party indicates the significant consequences that could arise from the decision in the NYCLU’s case.

-On February 22, 2017, U.S. District Court Judge David Hurd granted a motion for preliminary injunction, ordering the Onondaga jail to stop putting youth in solitary confinement pending the result of case.
+On February 22, 2017, U.S. District Court Judge David Hurd granted the NYCLU’s motion for preliminary injunction.
+According to Judge Hurd’s decision and order, the jail must no longer place youth in 23-hour isolation, and any new form of discipline for juveniles must include meaningful social interaction and cannot harm the psychological health of the youth.
 The injunction is particularly significant because Judge Hurd had to find that the plaintiffs were substantially likely to win their case in order to grant the motion.
 Read more below.